sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 }
 ```

-In an interactive installation, the user can select a custom path using the Custom Install button.
+In an interactive installation, the user can select a custom path using the "Custom Install" button.
 To reference the final installation location in your custom scripts, use the `%INSTALL_PATH%` environment variable.
 The following example demonstrates how to copy an entire custom `\splash` directory to the respective `\splash` directory in the [**Glue42 Enterprise**](https://glue42.com/enterprise/) installation folder (e.g., `%LocalAppData%\Tick42\GlueDesktop\assets\splash`) using the `xcopy` command:

 ```cmd
 xcopy /E splash %INSTALL_PATH%\GlueDesktop\assets\splash